CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Class properties are defined as entries in the `class.properties` dictionary, indexed by an alphanumeric property ID.

 By default, properties do not have any inherent meaning.
 A property may be assigned a **semantic**, an identifier that describes a property's meaning, for higher-level type information, runtime behavior, or other interpretation.
-The list of built-in semantics can be found in the [Cesium Metadata Semantic Reference](../../specification/Metadata/Semantics).
+The list of built-in semantics can be found in the [3D Metadata Semantic Reference](../../specification/Metadata/Semantics).
 Tileset authors may define their own application- or domain-specific semantics separately, and should follow the naming conventions in the Semantic Reference.

 > **Example:** Schema defining a "building" class.
 The class's properties use two built-in semantics, `NAME` and `ID`, and one custom semantic, `_HEIGHT`.
 >